-In the long-term, the tools you use to set up your website affects your versatility, functionality, and, of course, your brand.
-In the short term it can add/take away a lot of headaches.
-In fact, one of the most common headaches is moving a successful blog off Blogger.
-That said, like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
-There’s only the right choice relative to your goals, experience, and circumstances.
+In the long-term, it affects your versatility, functionality, and, of course, your brand.
+In the short term it can certainly add/take away a lot of headaches.
+That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
+There’s only a such thing as the right choice relative to your goals, experience, and circumstances.

-Using Blogger is like leasing and customizing an apartment in a nice development instead buying and owning your own house.
+Using a website builder is sort of like leasing and customizing an apartment in a really classy development instead buying and owning your own house.
 You’re still in control of decor, cleaning, and everything living-wise – but you leave the construction, plumbing, security, and infrastructure to the property owner.
 That point is key because there’s usually a direct tradeoff between convenience and control.

-Website builders as a group compete with options like WordPress.org (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.
+Squarespace, Weebly and Wix as a group compete with options like WordPress (which provides the free software to build a website that you own & control – see my WordPress setup guide here) all the way to options like typing actual HTML code into a text file.
 Make sense?
-Awesome, let’s dive in to the Blogger review.[Continue Reading]
+Awesome, let’s dive in to the comparison.